ttowncompiled/biopopgrowth/README.md

 While the Distribute Surplus decision costs nothing, it increases the food consumption of organic species by 300% (minerals for Lithoids).

-The effect of this decision is removed by enacting the [i]STOP Distributing Surplus[/i] decision, updated at the end of the month. [b]Distribute Surplus[/b] can be applied to all planets by enacting the Distribute Surplus edict, found on the edicts page.
-Toggling off the edict similarly applies the [b]STOP Distributing Surplus[/b] decision to each planet, which removes the effects of Distribute Surplus.
-Invididual planets can opt-out of the edict by enacting the STOP Distributing Surplus decision.
+The effect of this decision is removed by enacting the [i]STOP Distributing Surplus[/i] decision, updated at the end of the month.
+Distribute Surplus can be applied to all colonized planets and new colonies by enacting the [b]Distribute Surplus edict[/b], found on the edicts page.
+Similarly, the Distribute Surplus modifiers can be removed from all colonized planets and new colonies by enacting the [b]STOP Distributing Surplus edict[/b].

 [h1]Notes[/h1]